retry51776/notes/psychlogy/README.md

 ## Term Definition
 > [**Desire**](#desire), [**Awareness**](#awareness), [**Knowledge**](#knowledge) are key elements to control workflow `aka behavior`.

 ## Desire
 > There is a natural psychological desire within us to **belong** and have **power**.
 >
+> Remember power comes with responsibility, ask your self when you desire something, are you ready for responsibility.
+>
 > It is difficult to change desires, so it is easier to simply avoid the things that trigger desire.

 ## Awareness
 > Awareness can break down to [**Attention**](./psychology.md#1-attention) > [Sensation](./psychology.md#2-sensation) > [**Perception**](./psychology.md#3-perception)
+>
+> If you lack of some awareness, most likely your personal value doesn't prioritize it.

 ## Knowledge
 > Knowledge is accumulate state `RNN hidden state` of CNS Workflow;